m-n-hannah/Digital-Humanities-Job-Market/index.md

 # Digital Humanities and the Job Market

 # About
-A small collection of resources for navigating the academic job market with an eye toward Digital Humanities or Digital Humanities and Scholarship positions.
+A small collection of resources for navigating the academic job market with an eye toward Digital Humanities or Digital Scholarship positions.
 This is an ongoing collection begun in Fall 2019 for ILS 695: Introducing Digital Humanities, taught at Purdue University, but I will be adding to this page over time.

 ## Places to Look for Positions